 Xi’an and Beijing serve as the best places to explore China’s imperial and revolutionary past.
 For those who may be interested in exploring China’s natural beauty, you should head to the western and southern provinces, and consider Shanghai if you want a glimpse of modernity.

 Are you seeking to travel to China during this festive season?
 If yes, then you are in the right place.
-We have selected the top five cities in China that you should visit.
+We have selected the 5 top cities in China that you should visit.
 Peruse the article, enhance your knowledge, and make an informed choice regarding the best destination!

-Being the capital city, Beijing is by far the most popular tourist destination in China.
+Being the capital city, Beijing is by far the most popular tourist destination and city in China.
 It is the perfect place where you can enjoy the maximum experience of the Chinese history, culture, and modernity all in one destination.
 It has served as the country capital for at least seven hundred years and boasts numerous locations of historical interest as well as scenic beauty.
 Arguably, it is the best travel destination that offers a comprehensive understanding of what China is made of.
 Apart from the historical and cultural attractions, Beijing has many palace complexes as well as ultra-modern buildings to explore.

 Most of the recommended attractions include the Forbidden City, the Bird’s Nest, the Great Wall as well as the Temple of Heaven.
 For those into history, the Forbidden City is the world’s most massive preserved ancient architectural complex.
 Equally, the bustling shopping streets, the grand Olympic venues, top-class museums as well as the breathtaking skyscrapers will make any traveler enjoy the modern charm of this unique and beautiful city.